-HIV prevention methods, and to better understand circumstances related to special cases such as pregnancy, early product termination or HIV seroconversion.
-The sub-study will include two sets of data collection activities: 1) a series of in-depth interviews with a total of approximately 104 participants (approximately 26 participants per site) who are each interviewed at a maximum of 3 timepoints; and 2) quarterly semi-structured observations conducted in waiting rooms or other public clinic venues where participants are gathered.
+HIV prevention methods, and to better understand circumstances related to special cases such as pregnancy, product disruption due to COVID- 19, early product termination or HIV seroconversion.
+The sub-study will include two sets of data collection activities: 1) a series of indepth interviews with a total of approximately 104 participants (approximately 26 participants per site) who are each interviewed at a maximum of 3 timepoints; and 2) quarterly semi-structured observations conducted in waiting rooms or other public clinic venues where participants are gathered.

-- Repeated in-depth interviews: At each of the four sites, a subset of approximately 10-16 women will be invited to participate in a maximum of three in-depth interviews, scheduled to take place after the first injection coinciding with the end of Step 1, at one year of injectable use middle of Step 2, and finally after transition to the open-label oral PrEP follow-up Step 3.
-In addition, up to 10 women per site who, over the course of the trial, become pregnant, request to discontinue the study or terminate product use, or who seroconvert will be invited to participate in up two interviews to explore women's reproductive choices or other circumstances affecting continued trial participation. - 2) Waiting room observations: Approximately once a quarter, a qualitative team member will conduct a 45-minute semi-structured observation in the waiting room(s) of the study clinic.
+- Repeated in-depth interviews: At each of the four sites, a subset of approximately 10-16 women will be invited to participate in a maximum of three in-depth interviews.
+Women will be sampled to reflect early (2018), middle (2019) and more recent enrollment (2020) into the trial, facilitating exploration of major events such as the dolutegravir and COVID-19 issues that affected trial implementation.
+In addition, up to 10 women per site who, over the course of the trial, become pregnant, experience product or visit disruptions due to COVID-19 measures, request to discontinue the study or terminate product use, or who seroconvert will be invited to participate in up two interviews to explore women's reproductive choices or other circumstances affecting continued trial participation. - 2) Waiting room observations: Approximately once a quarter, as feasible, a qualitative team member will conduct a 45-minute semi-structured observation in the waiting room(s) of the study clinic.
 The team will use a qualitative data extraction sheet to make notes about the overall demeanor of participants, topics of discussion and any information participants wish to share about their overall experiences, concerns, or recommendation related to the trial.